escauley/TCGA_survival_analysis_pipeline/README.md

 To add samples to the cart:
 - Click the Advanced Search Tab and enter:

-files.analysis.workflow_type in ["FPKM"]  and files.data_type in ["Gene Expression Quantification"] and cases.samples.sample_type in ["Primary Tumor"] and cases.project.program.name in ["TCGA"] and cases.project.study.name in ["PRAD"]
+cases.project.program.name in ["TCGA"] and cases.project.project_id in ["TCGA-BLCA"] and files.analysis.workflow_type in ["HTSeq - FPKM"] and files.data_type in ["Gene Expression Quantification"] and files.experimental_strategy in ["RNA-Seq"]

 Download the sample sheet, the manifest, the metadata file, and the clinical data (as a tsv file) from the cart and onto your machine where you you will know the full path for referencing these files in later scripts.